 Day 1…landing in capital city, Tana

-After we are done with the visa and the other imigration formalities we are rushing to the exit in order to meet our driver.
-An airport worker is grabbing my luaggage and even before I have the chance to reject his offer, I am charged with 5 euro for his “kind” act.
-I m shocked and angry for this atempt of ripping me off right after I put my first step on malagasy land and I have the premature feeling that all this trip was a mistake.
-I am searching through the multitude of foreign coins that I always carry in my walled and I am handing him 3 euro, being well aware that the average salary is 130.000 malagasy ariary which means aproximately 35 euro per month and my tip is more than enough to supply a copious dinner for his familly tonight.
+After we obtain the visa on arrival and finish other imigration formalities we are rushing to the exit in order to meet our driver.
+An airport worker is grabbing my luaggage and even before I have the chance to reject his offer, I am being charged 5 euro for his “kind” act.
+I m shocked and angry for this attempt of ripping me off right after I put my first step on malagasy land and I have the premature feeling that all this trip was a mistake.
+I am searching through the multitude of foreign coins that I always carry in my walled and I am handing him 3 euro, being well aware that the average salary in Madagascar is only 130.000 malagasy ariary which means aproximately 35 euro per month and my tip is more than enough to supply a copious dinner for his family tonight.

-But to be honest that is by far my last fear, what preocupates me right now is our safety, eighter if we can trust this man that we just met or not.
-The whole trip to Madagscar was planned in rush and after the most notorious tavel agencies refused us due to our short stay (6 days), we contacted DILANN tour on Facebook just the night prior to our arrival and they agreed to arrange an itinerary which meet our requirements.
+But to be honest that is by far my last fear, what concernes me right now is our safety, either we can trust this man that we just met or not.
+In fact, the whole trip to Madagscar was planned in rush and after the most notorious travel agencies refused our request due to the short stay (6 days), we contacted DILANN tour on Facebook just the night prior to our arrival and they agreed to arrange an itinerary which meet our requirements.

 “Worried for our safety”

-I keep quiet during the 2h drive through the crowded capital city, Antananarivo, trying to silence my mind which is whispering me that everything is a scam and we are going to end up kiddnaped, without the vital organs or…dead.
+I keep quiet during the 2h drive through the crowded capital city, Antananarivo, trying in the same time to silence my mind which is whispering me that everything is a scam and we are going to end up kidnaped, without the vital organs or…dead.
 Meanwhile Abdulla seems to be more communicative, trying to engage with Eric, even though I feel that he is not comfortable with the situation as well.

-Looking through the car’s window make me feel even worse: raw meat displayed in the heat, a real playground for flies and mosquitos, skinny men pulling weird carriages (rickshaw) stuffed with people and bags, eldery men fixing some dusty umbrellas in a street corner, as part of their job, two kids sharing same pair of slippers (one is wearing the right slipper while the other is wearing the left one) and then…the unbearable sweet and sour smell of the streets.
-I am staying lethargic on the back seat of the car, while the true definition of Poverty is running right in front of me.
+Looking through the car’s window make me feel even worse: raw meat displayed in the heat, a real playground for flies and mosquitoes, skinny men pulling weird carriages (rickshaw) stuffed with people and bags, elderly men fixing some dusty umbrellas in a street corner, as part of their job, two kids sharing same pair of slippers (one is wearing the right slipper while the other is wearing the left one) and then…the unbearable sweet and sour smell of the streets.
+I am waiting lethargic on the back seat of the car to reach our destination, while the true definition of Poverty is running right in front of me.

-We finally reach the agency and mister Dilann (an indian national borned in Madagascar, the manager of Dilann tour) is greeting us together with two young girls who, I suspect, are being his daughters, wearing their ceremonial clothes and a big, warm smile.
+When we finally arrive to the agency, mister Dilann (an indian national born in Madagascar, the manager of Dilann tour) is greeting us together with two young girls who, I suppose are just his daughters, wearing their ceremonial clothes and a big, warm smile.

-I feel better thought my doubts didnt disappear completely, still thinking that everything is a well planned scenario to kidnap two innocent tourists who are looking for a life time adventure in this exotic island but nevertheless meeting mister Dilan family brought a huge comfort to my overthinking brain.
+I must confess that my doubts didn’t disappear completely, still thinking that everything is a well planned scenario to kidnap two innocent tourists who are looking for a life time adventure in this exotic island but nevertheless meeting mister Dilan family brought a huge comfort to my overthinking brain.

-After we paied the money for the trip (1200 euro) and we signed few papers with details about our nationality, job, passport number (which ms Dilan said is required by the gouverment), we jump in our old Pegeout ready for the 4 hours drive which will take us to the first destination on our list, Andasibe.
+After we paied the money for the trip (1200 euro) and we signed few papers including details about our nationality, job, passport number (which ms Dilan explained as being a legal requirement by the government), we jump in our old Pegeout ready for the 4 hours drive which will take us to the first destination on our list, Andasibe.

 “Shopping from rich people supermarket”

 One thing was sure so far…we wont eat anything in this country unless its packed, sealed and it has an expiry date.
-This being said we ask Eric to stop us to a supermarket where we can buy some treats for the long journey.
-This is how we end up in the supermarket for “rich people”, the place where the business men and politicians are the only costumers, while the majority of citizens are buying their groceries from dusty insalubrious stalles on the street corner.
+This being said we ask Eric to stop us to a supermarket in order to buy some treats for the long journey.
+This is how we end up in the supermarket for “rich people”, the place where the business men and politicians are the only costumers, while the majority of citizens are buying their groceries from dusty insalubrious stalls in the corner of the street.

-We filled our bags with tuna cans, sardines, noodlles, cheese and sweets, ready to survive a week in those austere conditions.
+We filled our bags with tuna cans, sardines, noodles, cheese and sweets, ready to survive a week in those austere conditions.

-I shared some sweets with Eric (our driver) and I was almost brought to tears when he confessed its the first time when he taste the chips and chocolate that I just handed to him.
-Its hard to believe that in 2017, an ordinary chocolate represent a luxe for some people and I directed my frustration towards my parents who always complain that we don’t have enough (money, houses, cars, furniture, clothes).
+I am sharing some sweets with Eric (our driver) and I am almost brought to tears when he confess its the first time when he taste the chips and chocolate that I just handed to him.
+Its hard to believe that in 2017, an ordinary chocolate represent a luxury for some people and I direct my frustration towards my parents who always complain that we don’t have enough (money, houses, cars, furniture, clothes).
 Their next holiday should definitely be Madagascar.

 “Piece of heaven in the middle of hell”

-Abdulla seems to be very excited with the view, taking videos and pictures non stop through the open window (no AC, remember?) while I am being tired and pissed off.
-Even though the landscape is green and beautiful and the sky is divine it doesnt impress me and I am acting like a spoiled child, keep reminding my boyfriend that I have same mountains in my country, whenever Abdulla is trying to make me look outside of the window.
+Abdulla seems to be very excited with the view, taking videos and pictures non stop through the open window (no AC, remember?) while I am getting tired and pissed off.
+Even though the landscape is green and beautiful and the sky is divine it doesn’t impress me and I am acting like a spoiled child, keep reminding my boyfriend that I have same mountains in my country, whenever he is trying to make me look outside of the window.

 Eric is over excited whenever he sees a Zebu on the street and he explains us that the weird “cow” with fatty hump on its shoulders is not only the main source of food in Madagascar but its also considered a signed of wealth for their owners.
 Again, Abdulla is interested in the subject, probably planning to open a zebu farm in the nearest future.
 Luckily enough, we dont own a farm just yet but a large collection of photos and videos with zebu specimens in different situations.

 Its late in the night when the driver announces that we reach our destination: Antisarabe national park.
 A flashlight is piercing through the dark and a man with crossed eyes and a light attached to his head is knocking on the window.
-I get out of the car and I cant see anythting else beside a barn and the weird short man which stand in front of me.
-He introduce himself as being our tour guide for tomorrow but I suspect he is a retired doctor ready to take our kidneys out from the body.
-After Abdulla arrange with him the timings for the next day, we continue our trip through the dark forest, devastated by the recent cyclon which hit the island just few days prior our arrival.
-Black thoughts are crossing my mind: I should have bought a knife, I should have bring a pepper spray, where are we going to run? the locals know those forests better than anyone…we have no chance.
+I get out of the car and I cant see anything else beside a barn and the weird short man which stand in front of me.
+He introduce himself as being our tour guide for the next day but I suspect he is a retired doctor ready to take the kidneys out of our body.
+After Abdulla arrange with him the timings for the next morning, we continue our trip through the dark forest, devastated by the recent cyclone which hit the island just few days prior our arrival.
+Black thoughts are crossing my mind: I should have bought a knife, I should have bring a pepper spray, we can’t hide anywhere the locals know those forests better than anyone…we have no chance.

-When I start loosing all hopes about survival, a sign indicates our arrival at Grace Lodge hotel, just in the middle of Zagamena national park.
-We are safe and I was so dumb doubting these people.
+When I start giving up on all my hopes about survival, a sign indicates our arrival at Grace Lodge hotel, just in the middle of Zagamena national park.
+We are safe and I was so dumb doubting all those people.